 For me, pancakes also bring up memories of Shrove Tuesday and the many mornings I would wake with the larks at 4.30am to ensure 50 beautiful pancakes were ready before school for my daughter’s Shrove Tuesday celebrations.
 On those occasions I would have made my mixture the night before, sieving it twice through to ensure there were no lumps.
 Letting it stand over night or for a few hours, is actually preferable, but the recipe below works perfectly fine when made immediately.

 My children say I make the best pancakes, although they are rather biased!
 The recipe itself is not rocket science and yet many people avoid making their own pancakes.
 I think it is the flipping that intimidates them.
 I do flip mine, but it is not a necessity, just use a good non stick pan and a spatula to turn them.
 Personally I do think the secret lies in your pan.
 If you don’t have a special crepe pan, consider dedicating one of your shallow non-stick pans to pancakes - you will notice the difference and it makes the whole ritual that much more special.

 Make a batch of pancakes this Sunday.
 Share the love.

 2 cups white flour

 1 cup full cream milk

-1 Tbs melted coconut oil (plus another for frying)
+1 Tbs melted Coconut or Sunflower oil

 For the Filling:

-fresh lemon, sliced and ready to squeeze (or any filling of your choice!)
+(or any filling of your choice!)